 Exempt employees & outside sales employee exemption

-The FLSA requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.
+The Fair Labor Standards Act requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.

 However, federal employment law provides that certain types of employees (exempt employees) don’t need to be paid minimum wage or overtime.
 One of these exemptions is the outside sales exemption.